InTEGr8or/moral-rights/README.md

 # A technical specification for a foundation of minimal requirements of government

+Morality is the higher-level abstract topic of discerning right action from wrong action.

+* It is higher-level because it is an abstraction _built on_ prior, more fundamental abstractions which it depends on, such as value, judgment, action, intent, and life.

+Politics is the higher-level abstract topic of coordinating moral judgment among a community of humans and encoding rules into laws.

 All forms of governance and rule throughout history have been built upon a system of rights.

 ## Old-world systems: Right to rule